Big Deal on Madonna Street: Plot

-A hapless small-time Roman crook, Cosimo (Memmo Carotenuto), is arrested for a bungled car theft and sentenced to a few months in prison.
+A hapless small-time Roman crook, Cosimo, is arrested for a bungled car theft and sentenced to a few months in prison.
 He harangues his girlfriend and lawyer to get him released so he can carry out a heist idea stolen from another inmate, a dishonest bricklayer who purposely constructed a flimsy wall between a pawn shop safe and an adjacent vacant apartment.
-Ultimately, Cosimo's gang bribes Peppe (Vittorio Gassman), a boxer with a clean criminal record, to confess.
-The warden does not believe Peppe, however, and he ends up in jail alongside Cosimo.
-Peppe tells Cosimo that he has been sentenced to three long years for this minor offense.
-Cosimo, to justify his actions, explains the details of the pawn shop heist to Peppe.
-Peppe then gleefully reveals that he was only given a year's probation and walks out the prison gate, infuriating Cosimo.
+Ultimately, Cosimo's gang bribes Peppe, a boxer with a clean criminal record, to confess, but the warden does not believe Peppe, and he ends up in jail alongside Cosimo.
+Peppe tells Cosimo that he has been sentenced to three long years for Cosimo's offense.
+To justify his actions, Cosimo, explains the details of the pawn shop heist to Peppe.
+Peppe then gleefully reveals that he was only given a year's probation and walks out of the prison gate, infuriating Cosimo.

-Peppe takes up the heist plan with Cosimo's gang: Mario (Renato Salvatori), a petty thief and the youngest member of the group; Michele (Tiberio Murgia), a posturing Sicilian crook who needs money for his sheltered sister's dowry; Tiberio (Marcello Mastroianni), a down and out photographer caring for his baby while his wife is in jail on a minor offense; and Capannelle (Carlo Pisacane), an elderly pickpocket.
-Tiberio steals a movie camera from a flea market and attempts to film the pawn shop safe's combination with a telephoto lens, but without success.
-Since none involved have the skill to crack the safe, they enlist the help of genteel local safe cracker Dante (Totò), who is careful not to violate his parole but supplies tools and gives them a brief primer.
+Peppe takes up the heist plan with Cosimo's gang: Mario, a petty thief and the youngest member of the group; Michele, a posturing Sicilian crook who needs money for his sheltered sister's dowry; Tiberio, a down and out photographer caring for his baby while his wife is in jail on a minor offense; and Capannelle, an elderly pickpocket.
+Tiberio steals a movie camera from a flea market and attempts to film the combination to the pawn shop safe with a telephoto lens, but without success.
+Since none involved have the skill to crack the safe, they enlist the help of genteel local safe cracker Dante, who is careful not to violate his parole but supplies tools and gives them a brief primer.